Ghirardelli Vanilla Cupcakes with White Chocolate Buttercream

 - Whisk together flour, baking powder, and salt.

-- Add half the dry ingredients and mix in well, followed by the remaining milk mixture, then the rest of the flour.
+- Add half the dry ingredients and mix in well, followed by the remaining milk mixture, and then the rest of the flour.
 Scrape down the sides of the bowl between additions.

 - Bake in the middle of the oven for about 15 minutes (mine took 23 minutes) or until a tester inserted in the middle of the cupcakes comes out clean.

 - Melt the white chocolate in a microwave-safe bowl, gently in the microwave using 15-30 second intervals, stirring till melted.
 Cool to room temperature.

 - Combine the egg whites and sugar in the bowl of the mixer.
-Place bowl over a pot of simmering water so that the water comes a third of the way up the bowl.
+Place the bowl over a pot of simmering water so that the water comes a third of the way up the bowl.